GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: CodeMirror editor initializing multiple times when opening the custom content field properties in the View
 * Fixed: Secure download link for the file upload field was not showing the file name as the link text

 = 2.16.0.4 on December 2, 2022 =